-Future obligations to retire an asset, including site closure, dismantling, remediation and on-going treatment and monitoring, are initially recognized and recorded as a liability based on estimated future cash flows discounted at a risk-free rate.
+Future obligations to retire an asset, including site closure, dismantling, remediation and ongoing treatment and monitoring, are initially recognized and recorded as a liability based on estimated future cash flows discounted at a risk-free rate.
 The measurement determination is based on estimated future cash flows, the current risk-free discount rate and an estimated inflation factor.
-The value of restoration provisions is adjusted at each reporting period for changes to factors including the expected amount of cash flows required to discharge the liability, the timing of such cash flows and the risk-free interest rate.
-The liability is accreted to full value over time through periodic charges to earnings.
-This unwinding of the discount is expensed in profit or loss.
+The value of restoration provisions is adjusted at each reporting period for changes to factors, including the expected amount of cash flows required to discharge the liability, the timing of such cash flows and the risk-free interest rate.
+The accretion of the liability to its value as a result of the passage of time, and changes resulting from revisions to either the timing or the amount of the original estimate of the undiscounted cash flows, where the initial asset retirement obligation has not been recorded as part for the carrying amount of the related asset, is recorded in profit or loss.
 As reclamation work is performed or liabilities are otherwise settled, the recorded amount of the liability is reduced.